Theory of Operation

 All submodules in the data path are purely combinational.
 The only sequential logic in the cipher and round key generation are the State, Full Key and Decryption Key registers.

 The following description explains how the AES unit operates, i.e., how the operation of the AES cipher is mapped to the datapath architecture of the AES unit.
 Phrases in italics apply to peculiarities of different block cipher modes.
 For a general introduction into these cipher modes, refer to Recommendation for Block Cipher Modes of Operation.
+Note that GCM is special as the way it operates the data path depends on the GCM phase:

 1. The configuration and initial key is provided to the AES unit via a set of control and status registers (CSRs) accessible by the processor via TL-UL bus interface.
 The processor must first provide the configuration to the CTRL_SHADOWED register.
 Then follows the initial key.
 Each key register must be written at least once.
 The order in which the registers are written does not matter.